vmware-archive/vctl-docs/README.md

 Project Nautilus is the name ascribed to an ongoing transformation of Fusion and Workstation to support OCI Containers and more.

+## How do I use Nautilus?

+Nautilus is the sum of two main parts: The 'engine' and backend runtime support services, and the front-end CLI.
+Users interact with Nautilus using the 'vctl' command to start services, and perform operations with containers.
+Our backend is based on containerd, so if your application can communicate with the containerd daemon, we hope it would work with ours as well.

 ## What is vctl?

 vctl is the command line interface that drives Fusion to push, pull, and natively run docker and oci-compliant contaniner images and kubernetes clusters on developer workstations.